pbshgthm/blacksmith/README.md

 # Blacksmith

+Blacksmith is a `User’ contract generator.
+These user contracts can interface with the test contracts in OOP style and simplify complex boilerplate setup.
+Blacksmith is particularly build for [Foundry](https://github.com/gakonst/foundry) and takes advantage of the VM cheat codes to create EOA like contracts.
+It lets you directly start writing tests instead of setting up boilerplate code for interacting with test contracts.

 ## Forging in heat and sweat

 Testing smart contracts have been made very easy with Foundry.
 With blazing speed and fuzzers, it's a no brainer to use it for every smart contract project.
 It also uses VM cheat codes to change `msg.sender` , `tx.origin` and other EVM properties.
 The fact that you can write tests using solidity is a huge advantage as it avoids context switching while developing.
 Although this is clearly a great thing, it also means it's not possible to advantage of testing patterns that exist in high-level libraries directly.